As an author/historian, inspiration comes from some pretty strange places. Certainly reality TV qualifies as a strange source.

 Cops (Fox) and (occasionally) Campus PD (G4).
 Cops is and remains a great show and Campus PD is funny only because drunken college coeds are a riot to watch.
 My wife Cyndi and I like Cops because we’ve learned some key lessons in life from the show:

 1. You are usually guilty of something if you are apprehended without a shirt on.
 I haven’t crunched the statistics on this but trust me, if you are shirtless and on the streets after 11pm, chances are pretty damn good you are guilty of something.
+2. If you have a tattoo, you are more likely to have committed a crime.
+Like the shirt-thing, I realize this is profiling.
+I’m comfortable with that.

 3. “Those drugs aren’t mine!”
 Let’s be honest, those drugs are always yours.
 Rarely in the history of Cops does someone say, “that bag of drugs under the driver’s seat belongs to me officer.”